 The fact is that within the last decade, cyber terrorism has become prevalent and sophisticated.
 It is not only national governments and national defence systems, financial institutions, or infrastructure systems which are targets for cyber terrorism.
 CAD Design and Drafting companies also spend money and resources to protect themselves from cyber terrorism.

 In this article, we try to answer the question: “How CAD Design and Drafting Industry fighting New Cyber Threats?”
 Because a complete answer to the question is not within the scope of this article, only these topics will be considered:

 - What is a cyber-attack?

 - How could a cyber-attack be waged on a CAD system?

 - What damages could a CAD company suffer from cyber terrorism?

 - How could cyber-attacks on CAD organizations be prevented or minimized?

 What is a Cyber-Attack?

-A cyber-attack is malicious action which is designed to disrupt or cripple the computer systems of infrastructures, computer networks, or personal computing devices.
-The attacker or cyber-terrorist uses sophisticated methods to avoid detection, because the attacker’s intention to establish a foothold in the targeted computer system in order to steal, alter or destroy information in the system.
+A cyber-attack is a malicious action which is designed to disrupt or cripple the computer systems of infrastructures, computer networks, or personal computing devices.
+The attacker or cyber-terrorist uses sophisticated methods to avoid detection because of the attacker’s intention to establish a foothold in the targeted computer system in order to steal, alter or destroy information in the system.

 The methods used by cyber-terrorists include the planting of malicious software (malware) or viruses in the targeted system.
 When a cyber-attack on a CAD organization succeeds, the criminal or intruder could do the following: